leecourt98/leecourt98.github.io/cv/index.md

 _courtney [at] courtneylee {dot} net_

 ### Education
-BS in Mathematics, minor in Statistics \\
-University of California, Los Angeles
+BS in Mathematics, minor in Statistics from University of California, Los Angeles

 ### Selected Publications